Crossmint/agent-launchpad-starter-kit/README.md

    - Create an account on [Phala Cloud](https://cloud.phala.network)
    - Create a new project and copy the API key
    - Update the `PHALA_CLOUD_API_KEY` in your webapp's environment variables to add your Phala Cloud API key
+      - NOTE: adding the API key to the environment variables will automatically use production environments in Phala Cloud.
+      - To use local environments, you can just leave `PHALA_CLOUD_API_KEY` empty.

 3. Deploy Webapp